reddtoric/CityFinder/README.md

 - &#x2713; `location = await UsaCityFinder.GetCity(location);` is mutable.
 Immutable is preferred

 ### Learning Journal

+*I really should use TypeScript
+*Although I could send queries to third party APIs straight from the frontend, I didn't because I want more practice with creating APIs.

 - `dotnet user-secrets` to store development secrets such as keys
 - Use `Microsoft.Extensions.DependencyInjection`, `... .Configurations`, and `... .Options` to access development and production keys